 Every once in a while we see a marketing campaign that flops.
 Meant to resonate with consumers and steal the show, some marketing strategies (whether it involves a visual display or not) fail miserably, sometimes doing more harm than good.

-Created in an attempt to stand up against McDonalds long-time hero Ronald McDonald, the odd looking mascot and his strange commercials ended up turning people off instead of bringing them into the restaurant.
+Created in an attempt to stand up against McDonalds long-time hero Ronald McDonald, the odd looking mascot and his strange commercials ended up turning people away rather than bringing them into the restaurant.

 The result was a decrease in sales.